geethasupriyain123-ux/smart-research-tracker/README.md

 ![Dashboard View](/screenshots/dashboard.png)
 *The main dashboard showing research history and visualizations.*

-## 🤝 Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.